Skill Inventory: How to Do a Self-Assessment of Your Skills and Find Out Your Core Strengths

 After finishing the list, take time to reflect and sort out the answers you think drive you the most.
 Those will be your motivations.

 Read through all you’ve learned and focus on your top assets and priorities.
 Whether you found anything surprising or not, believe in what you want and what you have.

-The Benefits of Self-Assessment
+The Benefits of Skill Inventory and Self-Assessment

 As you become a more confident job seeker, your ability to stand out from the crowd will increase.
 And by sharing your self-knowledge in your resume, cover letter, portfolio, LinkedIn profile, and anywhere else with an “About” box, you’ll easily catch the attention of your next employer!

 Check out the Lensa Insights blog for more tips and tricks to land your next job.
 We’d love to help!